mirandaaochi/Museum-Website-Analytics/README.md

 **User Trends**

+The dates with the highest number of pageviews are:
+* November 5, 2020 -- 366 pageviews
+* March 22, 2021 -- 838 pageviews
+* April 9, 2021 -- 842 pageviews (Facebook post: Stop Asian Hate )
+* April 10, 20201 -- 911 pageviews (Facebook post: Auction Information)
+* May 17, 2021 -- 990 pageviews

-According to the data, auctions appear to drive website traffic.
-The museum had two auctions in November 2020 and April 2021.
-This analysis also shows that Facebook posts do not hold a strong correlation with website traffic when they contain a link to the site.
+Based on this analysis, it does not appear that Facebook posts hold a strong correlation with website traffic when they contain a link to the site.

 **Recommendations**

+To encourage more donations and young volunteer engagement, donation and volunteer information should be clearly listed on the Home page.
+Links to their individual pages should be included.
+In addition, a short little blurb about why donations and volunteer involvement are so important to the museum may help encourage participation!

-Since the museum is interested in expanding its social media presence, it may be a good idea to focus on Twitter, Yelp, and YouTube.
+Since the museum is interested in expanding its social media presence beyond Facebook and Instagram, the most logical platforms to utilize based on this analysis are Twitter, Yelp, and YouTube.
 Twitter engagement can be as simple as tweeting out a relevant fact everyday.
 It might also be beneficial to claim the museum on Yelp and maybe keep tabs on reviews.

+In order to provide more specific recommendations, the museum needs to determine what they want users to get out of the website and whether or not that aligns with what users are looking to get out of the website.
+To figure out what users want, the museum could have a tiny pop-up survey asking users if they are getting the information they’re looking for when visiting the website.
+This information can then help inform what changes need to be made to increase engagement.

 ## Next Steps